-This report provides Pillar 3 disclosures for the Group.
-The Group comprises the Cembra Money Bank AG as parent company and its wholly owned subsidiaries: Swissbilling SA, Fastcap AG, eny Credit GmbH, Swiss Auto Lease 2016-1 GmbH in Liquidation, Swiss Auto Lease 2019-1 GmbH and Swiss Auto Lease 2020-1 GmbH.
+The report provides Pillar 3 disclosures for the Group.
+The Group comprises the Cembra Money Bank AG as parent company and its wholly owned subsidiaries: Swissbilling SA, Byjuno AG, Byjuno Finance AG, Fastcap AG, eny Credit GmbH, Swiss Auto Lease 2016-1 GmbH in Liquidation, Swiss Auto Lease 2019-1 GmbH and Swiss Auto Lease 2020-1 GmbH.

-The Group figures shown in this report do not include Swissbilling SA and are prepared based on the accounting and valuation principles defined in the Ordinance on the Accounting of the Swiss Financial Market Supervisory Authority (FINMA-AO, 952.024.1), the FINMA circular 2020/01 "Accounting - Banks" and the Ordinance on Banks and Savings Banks (BO, SR 952.02).
+The Group figures shown in this report do not include buy now pay later ("BNPL") business, which includes the invoice financing generated by Swissbilling SA, Byjuno AG and Byjuno Finance AG.
+They are prepared based on the accounting and valuation principles defined in the Ordinance on the Accounting of the Swiss Financial Market Supervisory Authority (FINMA-AO, 952.024.1), the FINMA circular 2020/01 "Accounting - Banks" and the Ordinance on Banks and Savings Banks (BO, SR 952.02).